-Fats tell your body that your environment is “safe” and signals weight loss if needed.
+- Evolutionary Safety: Fats tell your body that your environment is “safe” and signals weight loss if needed.
 Our bodies are wired as if it was 100,000 years ago (that’s not a typo!).
 So if we eat fewer calories and less nutrient-dense foods – like sugar, bread, grains and too much fruit – it signals our body that there is the potential for famine.
 Of course, your body will stall metabolism and favor fat storage to keep you alive.

-While most people can benefit from eating more healthy fats, who is best suited for a low carb high fat diet?
-Here are a few questions to guide you.
+While most people can benefit from eating more healthy fats, it is NOT a one-size-fits-all solution.

 - Do you regularly experience being “hangry?”
 For example, if you’re late to eat or miss a meal you may feel irritated, fatigued and also lightheaded or “off.”